RubberDuckNFK/RubberDuckNFK/README.md

 There's no wrong way to experience Rubber Duck.
 Take pictures with the duck or take pictures of the duck.
 Take a stroll along The Hague with your family and friends to enjoy views best described as just ducky."

+About the Cameara Stream.
+We use a reverse proxy to pull the mjpeg stream and rebroadcast it.
+If you need a copy of any of the files, we store them once per second on our ftp site. ftp://rubberducknfk@rubberducknfk.com

+Ftp password is 4LE#%4v'1406

 ...
 Please hack on this.
 Submit pull requests.
 We will do our best to keep [RubberDuckNFK](http://rubberducknfk.com/) updated.

 *This project is released into the [Public Domain] (http://en.wikipedia.org/wiki/Public_domain_software)